-However, it has recently become under attack.
-The President's 2015 budget proposal and several comprehensive tax reform drafts from leaders of the House of Representatives have called for the elimination of the percentage depletion allowance for oil and natural gas producers.
+However, it has recently become under attack again.
+President-elect Biden is planning to "get rid of subsidies for fossil fuels" which would include the elimination of the percentage depletion allowance for oil and natural gas producers.
 We at NSWA are continually meeting with legislative representatives to protect percentage depletion for our members.

 Why is Percentage Depletion Important?

 Loss of percentage depletion would place marginal well production in jeopardy.
-Stripper Wells, that rely on percentage depletion, make up a significant portion of America's oil and natural gas production.
-These wells may produce less than 15 barrels of oil a day, but they account for nearly 19% of U.S. oil production.
-These wells also produce less than 90 thousand cubic feet a day, yet account for 12 % of U.S. natural gas.
-(Energy Tax Facts)
+Stripper wells, which rely on percentage depletion, make up a significant portion of America’s oil and natural gas production.
+These wells, which generally produce less than 15 barrels of oil a day, account for nearly 7.4% of U.S. oil production.
+These wells also produce less than 90 thousand cubic feet a day, yet account for 8.2% of U.S. natural gas production.
+(Energy and Industrial Advisory Partners)

 How is it Calculated?